Suyog7130/ewha/tutorials/02_ligo_ldg_ssh_duo.md

 - **IGWN identity**: your collaboration identity (LIGO.ORG or KAGRA account) used to authenticate.
 - **LIGO Data Grid (LDG)**: a distributed set of computing centres (CIT, LHO, LLO, Nemo, Gwave, IUCAA, etc.) that share the same authentication and software environment.

-Our aim in this tutorial:
+Our aim in this tutorial is to:

 1. Learn basic SSH habits.
 2. Generate and manage SSH keys.